paradoxdjell/paradoxdjell.github.com/_posts/2015-03-02-Some-Thoughts-on-Samsungs-Galaxy-S6-and-S6-Edge.md

 title: Some Thoughts on Samsung's Galaxy S6 and S6 Edge
 user: Aditya Saky
 image: http://saky.in/images/samsung-galaxy-s6-and-s6-edge.jpg
+excerpt: I watched the Samsung Galaxy Unpacked livestream too and I think that after a long time, Samsung is back on the right track.
+I haven't really liked what Samsung has done after the Galaxy S2 and the Galaxy S5 especially was just lousy.
+Samsung didn't have a very good year financially in 2014.
 ---
 So, yeah, I'm late to the party.
 Time-zones can really screw up your plans.